cadop/dhart/BUILD.md

 - Microsoft Visual Studio 2019 (you can use 2022 but 2019 must be installed because of the build tools it comes with): https://visualstudio.microsoft.com/downloads/
 You may use the Community edition.
+Make sure to also check Windows 10 SDK on the installer.

 - CMake (Windows win64-x64)
 https://cmake.org/download/